- Editor Rating

 - 2 Bonus Aside, What Are The Card Perks?

-The Platinum Card® from American Express has a special offer for 60,000 Bonus Points after you spend $5,000 on purchases with your new card in your first 3 months.
+The Platinum Card® from American Express has a special offer for 75,000 Bonus Points after you spend $5,000 on purchases with your new card in your first 3 months.
 We found this offer by going directly to the American Express website, rather than through 3rd party sites or via Google Ad links.
-Previously, they have offered a 75,000 bonus points offer.
+This and a 60,000 bonus points offer tend to rotate throughout the year depending on your region.

 The biggest drawback to this card is the $550 annual fee, as this card falls in the premium class of credit cards.
 The card has a market because it offers premium travel benefits, such as 5X points for flights and eligible hotels, access to 1,000+ airport lounges, $200 in Uber credits yearly, and a $200 airline fee credit annually.
 For frequent travelers, the added benefits make sense in terms of value and added luxury.

 The bonus points offer for The Platinum Card® definitely helps keep it in contention with its fiercest premium card competitors – the Chase Sapphire ReserveSM (our favorite) and Citi Prestige® cards.
 The long-running offer has been for 40,000 bonus points, worth $400 in Travel redemption.
 Special offers in the past have been anywhere from 60,000 to 100,000 bonus points.
-Right now, you can find the 60,000 bonus points offer directly through the American Express website, worth an awesome $600 in travel.
+Your particular offer will likely depend on the current promotion for your region.

 Usually you won’t find the best offer through third party blogs or credit card markets, or by clicking through from the Google Ads.
 You’re also not guaranteed to find the offer every time you go to the American Express website either.
 But, it’s definitely a trend with American Express that the best offers are usually found by going directly through their site.

 You have other options of redemption, but at a lower value: